AnnCaryn/participating-in-open-source/README.md

 For instance, AngularJS components are usually named `angular-something`, Gulp plugins are `gulp-something`, and Karma plugins are `karma-something`.

-### Writing a Readme
+# Designing and Writing a Readme

-A good readme should have the following parts.
+A good readme should have the following parts:

-# Project Title
+## Project Title

-One Paragraph of project description goes here
+One Paragraph of project description goes here ideally with a live link to a demo

 ## Getting Started